raul23/search-ebooks/README.rst

    **Status:** working on it

-2. Add tests and examples for searching metadata of ebooks
+2. Add examples for searching text content and metadata of ebooks

    **Status:** working on it